 A few things to know:

 - Microsoft Word (or any text file) is commonly accepted.
-However: If you’re publishing direct to Kindle or Nook (or use Smashwords, which is automated too), unless you “unformat” your Word document, it may look terrible on an e-reading device when automatically converted to an e-book format.
-Most retailer’s e-publishing services have extensive guidelines, preview programs, and other ways of ensuring your work looks OK before your e-book goes live.
+However: If you’re publishing direct to Kindle or Nook (or use Smashwords, which is automated too), unless you “unformat” your Word document, it may look terrible on an e-reading device when automatically converted to an ebook format.
+Most services have extensive guidelines, preview programs, and other ways of ensuring your work looks OK before your ebook goes live.

-- Many conversion/formatting services typically offer you EPUB and MOBI files since that covers you on Amazon and just about any other e-book retailer.
+- Many conversion/formatting services typically offer you EPUB files since that covers you on Amazon and just about any other ebook retailer.

 - PDF is one of the most difficult file formats to convert to EPUB.
 Expect to pay.